alessandrapaulaf/alessandrapaulaf/README.md

 <h3> Hi There 👋🏼</h3>

-- 💼 &nbsp; Currently working as a Frontend Developer (but already worked as a Fullstack)
+- 💼 &nbsp; Currently working as a Frontend Developer (but already worked as Fullstack)
 - 📚 &nbsp; Studying backend technologies